mokkabonna/jira-start/README.md

 # jira-start
-Start a jira issue brom the command line.
+Start a jira issue from the command line.

 npm run jira-start